abolfazlghasemi83/Fun-Area/README.md

-# Fun-Area
-Fun AI Prompts - Fun Python  games - Fun Animations built With Html
+Dive into a collection of entertaining projects!
+Featuring imaginative AI art prompts, classic games remade in Python, and stunning animations built with pure HTML.